icopy-site/awesome/docs/awesome/awesome-ios.md

 ## Security
 * [cocoapods-keys](https://github.com/orta/cocoapods-keys) - A key value store for storing environment and application keys.
-* [simple-touch](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/simple-machines/simple-touch) - Very simple swift wrapper for Biometric Authentication Services (https://github.com/vsouza/awesome-ios/blob/master/Touch ID) on iOS.
+* [simple-touch](https://github.com/simple-machines/simple-touch) - Very simple swift wrapper for Biometric Authentication Services (https://github.com/vsouza/awesome-ios/blob/master/Touch ID) on iOS.
 * [SwiftPasscodeLock](https://github.com/yankodimitrov/SwiftPasscodeLock) - An iOS passcode lock with TouchID authentication written in Swift.
 * [Smile-Lock](https://github.com/recruit-lifestyle/Smile-Lock) - A library for make a beautiful Passcode Lock View.
 * [zxcvbn-ios](https://github.com/dropbox/zxcvbn-ios) - A realistic password strength estimator.
 * [TPObfuscatedString](https://github.com/Techprimate/TPObfuscatedString) - Simple String obfuscation using core Swift.
-* [LTHPasscodeViewController](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/rolandleth/LTHPasscodeViewController) - An iOS passcode lockscreen replica (https://github.com/vsouza/awesome-ios/blob/master/from Settings), with TouchID and simple (https://github.com/vsouza/awesome-ios/blob/master/variable length) / complex support.
+* [LTHPasscodeViewController](https://github.com/rolandleth/LTHPasscodeViewController) - An iOS passcode lockscreen replica (https://github.com/vsouza/awesome-ios/blob/master/from Settings), with TouchID and simple (https://github.com/vsouza/awesome-ios/blob/master/variable length) / complex support.
 * [iOS-App-Security-Class](https://github.com/karek314/iOS-App-Security-Class) - Simple class to check if iOS app has been cracked, being debugged or enriched with custom dylib and as well detect jailbroken environment.
-* [BiometricAuth](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/vasilenkoigor/BiometricAuth) - Simple framework for biometric authentication (https://github.com/vsouza/awesome-ios/blob/master/via TouchID) in your application
+* [BiometricAuth](https://github.com/vasilenkoigor/BiometricAuth) - Simple framework for biometric authentication (https://github.com/vsouza/awesome-ios/blob/master/via TouchID) in your application
 * [SAPinViewController](https://github.com/siavashalipour/SAPinViewController) - Simple and easy to use default iOS PIN screen.
 This simple library allows you to draw a fully customisable PIN screen same as the iOS default PIN view.
 My inspiration to create this library was form THPinViewController, however SAPinViewController is completely implemented in Swift.
 Also the main purpose of creating this library was to have simple, easy to use and fully customisable PIN screen.
-* [VoiceItAPI1IosSDK](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/voiceittech/VoiceItAPI1IosSDK) - A super easy way to add Voice Authentication(https://github.com/vsouza/awesome-ios/blob/master/Biometrics) to your iOS apps, conveniently usable via cocoapods
+* [VoiceItAPI1IosSDK](https://github.com/voiceittech/VoiceItAPI1IosSDK) - A super easy way to add Voice Authentication(https://github.com/vsouza/awesome-ios/blob/master/Biometrics) to your iOS apps, conveniently usable via cocoapods
 * [TOPasscodeViewController](https://github.com/timoliver/TOPasscodeViewController) - A modal passcode input and validation view controller for iOS
 * [BiometricAuthentication](https://github.com/rushisangani/BiometricAuthentication) - Use Apple FaceID or TouchID authentication in your app using BiometricAuthentication
 * [KKPinCodeTextField](https://github.com/kolesa-team/ios_pinCodeTextField) - A customizable verification code textField for phone verification codes, passwords etc.
 * [🗄 Vault](https://github.com/umbri/Vault) - Simple and Secure container for passwords and other sensitive data
-* [Virgil SWIFT PFS SDK](https://github.com/vsouza/awesome-ios/blob/master/https://github.com/VirgilSecurity/virgil-sdk-pfs-x) - An SDK that allows developers to add the Perfect Forward Secrecy (https://github.com/vsouza/awesome-ios/blob/master/PFS) technologies to their digital solutions to protect previously intercepted traffic from being decrypted even if the main Private Key is compromised.
+* [Virgil SWIFT https://github.com/vsouza/awesome-ios/blob/master/PFS SDK](https://github.com/VirgilSecurity/virgil-sdk-pfs-x) - An SDK that allows developers to add the Perfect Forward Secrecy (https://github.com/vsouza/awesome-ios/blob/master/PFS) technologies to their digital solutions to protect previously intercepted traffic from being decrypted even if the main Private Key is compromised.
 * [Virgil Security Objective-C/Swift SDK](https://github.com/VirgilSecurity/virgil-sdk-x) - An SDK which allows developers to add full end-to-end security to their existing digital solutions to become HIPAA and GDPR compliant and more using Virgil API.

 ### Encryption